 Why did my gluten-free cake sink in the middle?

-- I know it is tempting to open the oven door and check on your cake, but opening it while baking can cause it to sink in the middle.
+- I know opening the oven door and checking on your cake is tempting, but opening it while baking can cause it to sink in the middle.
 Cakes need a consistent, steady baking temperature.
 Opening the oven door lets cooler air into the oven, slowing baking.

 - Always check the expiration date of your baking powder or baking soda before using it.
 An expired leavener can cause all sorts of issues in baking.